Public holidays in the Philippines: Proposal

-The Senate is considering to consolidate holidays that honor former presidents into a single holiday, similar to the U.S. Presidents' Day, to enhance the competitiveness of Filipino companies.
-Senate President Francis Escudero emphasized the need to reduce the number of holidays in the levels of cities, municipalities,and provinces, including those of national level (besides religious), noting that the current total of more than one month hampers productivity.
-However, labor groups oppose reducing holidays, arguing that it would deprive employees of valuable benefits and that there is no direct link between holidays and productivity.
-They contend that the move would primarily benefit employers by lowering costs through the reduction of holiday pay.
+The Senate considered to consolidate holidays honoring former presidents into a single holiday, similar to the U.S. Presidents' Day, to enhance the competitiveness of Filipino companies.
+Senate President Francis Escudero emphasized the need to reduce the number of holidays in the levels of cities, municipalities, and provinces, including those of national level (besides religious), noting that the current total of more than one month hampered productivity.
+However, labor groups opposed reducing holidays, arguing that it would deprive employees of valuable benefits and that there is no direct link between holidays and productivity.
+They contended that the move would primarily benefit employers by lowering costs through the reduction of holiday pay.